adrianbevan/TensorFlow-Tutorial/scripts/README.md

 TensorFlow/Keras Examples
 -------------------------
 LinearRegression.py
-  This is a simple linear regression example
+  This is a simple linear regression example. i.e. this is a ML function approximation example for the function y = mx+c.

 NN.py
   This is a multilayer perceptron example for use with the MNIST data

 NN_parabola.py
-  This is a multilayer perceptron example with the parabolic data
+  This is a multilayer perceptron example with the parabolic data, i.e. this is a ML function approximation example for the function y=x^2.

 CNN.py
   This is a convolutional neural network for use with the MNIST and CFAR10 data.

+NN_para_save.py
+NN_para_load.py
+  This is an extension of the NN_parabola.py script to split out the functionality of learning a model (the MLP to approximate y=x^2), and the functionality to recall that model in order to make predictions.

 HyperParameter Scan Scripts:
 ----------------------------